 Now, on to the DMAIC process!

 What problem would you like to fix?
 The Define Phase is the first phase of the Lean Six Sigma improvement process.
 In this phase, the leaders of the project create a Project Charter, create a high-level view of the process, and begin to understand the needs of the customers of the process.
-This is a critical phase of Lean Six Sigma in which your teams define the outline of their efforts for themselves and the leadership (executives) of your organization.
-Learn more about the Define Phase.
+This is a critical phase of Lean Six Sigma in which your teams define the outline of their efforts for themselves and the leadership of your organization.
+Learn More: Define Phase

 How does the process currently perform?
 Measurement is critical throughout the life of the project and as the team focuses on data collection initially they have two focuses: determining the start point or baseline of the process and looking for clues to understand the root cause of the process.
 Since data collection takes time and effort it’s good to consider both at the start of the project.
-Learn more about the Measure Phase.
+Learn More: Measure Phase

 What does your data tell you?
 This phase is often intertwined with the Measure Phase.
-As data is collected, the team may consist of different people who will collect different sets of data or additional data.
+The data collection team may consist of different people who will collect different sets of data or additional data.
 As the team reviews the data collected during the Measure Phase, they may decide to adjust the data collection plan to include additional information.
-This continues as the team analyzes both the data and the process in an effort to narrow down and verify the root causes of waste and defects.
-Learn more about the Analyze Phase.
+This continues as the team analyzes both the data and the process to narrow down and verify the root causes of waste and defects.
+Learn More: Analyze Phase

 How will you fix the problem?
 Once the project teams are satisfied with their data and determined that additional analysis will not add to their understanding of the problem, it’s time to move on to solution development.
 The team is most likely collecting improvement ideas throughout the project, but a structured improvement effort can lead to innovative and elegant solutions.
-Learn more about the Improve Phase.
+Learn More: Improve Phase

 How do you sustain the newly achieved improvement?
 This phase is a mini version of process management.
 The team has been building a form of infrastructure throughout the life of the project, and during the Control Phase they begin to document exactly how they want to pass that structure on to the employees who work within the process.
-Learn more about the Control Phase.
+Learn More: Control Phase

-Get Green Belt Training & Certification to learn how to begin applying Lean Six Sigma immediately!
+Get Green Belt Training & Certification to learn how to begin applying Lean Six Sigma and start improving processes immediately!

-- Download: DMAIC: The 5 Phases of Lean Six Sigma PDF
+Presentation For Download: DMAIC – The 5 Phases Of Lean Six Sigma